Mourners gather to pay tribute to billionaire couple Barry and Honey Sherman

 Together, the Shermans were among Canada's most generous philanthropists and also organized funding of charitable causes through the Apotex Foundation.
 The couple made numerous multimillion-dollar donations to hospitals, schools and charities and had buildings named in their honour.

-Jonathon Sherman said he and his siblings were establishing a giving foundation in order to continue their parents’ philanthropic legacy.
+Jonathon Sherman said he and his siblings were establishing a charitable foundation named after their parents to continue their philanthropic legacy.

-Note: Note to readers: This is a corrected story.
-A previous version had the wrong spelling of Jonathon Sherman